kryptt/lslint-loader/README.md

 ### NoErrorsPlugin

 `NoErrorsPlugin` prevents Webpack from outputting anything into a bundle.
-So even ESLint warnings will fail the build.
-No matter what error settings are used for `eslint-loader`.
+So even Lslint warnings will fail the build.
+No matter what error settings are used for `lslint-loader`.

-So if you want to see ESLint warnings in console during development using `WebpackDevServer` remove `NoErrorsPlugin` from webpack config.
+So if you want to see Lslint warnings in console during development using `WebpackDevServer` remove `NoErrorsPlugin` from webpack config.

 ## [Changelog](CHANGELOG.md)